Dlloydev/ESP32-ESP32S2-AnalogWrite/README.md

 - **defUs**  Default timer width in microseconds *(uint16_t)*

 - **maxUs**  Maximum timer width in microseconds *(uint16_t)*

+- **speed**  This servo easing parameter has units degrees/second (float).
+For example, if `speed` is set to 100 deg/s and the servo position value is changed from 0 to 180 deg, then the servo will take 1.8 sec (1800 ms) to complete its travel.
+Its motion (response) will be determined by `ke`,

+- **ke**  Servo easing constant for a [Normalized Tunable Sigmoid](https://www.desmos.com/calculator/ejkcwglzd1).
+A `ke` value of 0.0 represents a linear response.
+As you increase `ke`, this increases the steepness of a sigmoid response.
+When `ke` is 1.0, normal "instantaneous" servo response is enabled and the speed parameter is ignored.

 - **invert**  Inverts the PWM output.
 Allows using a simpler driver for higher voltage servo control.
 Only one NPN transistor or N-Channel MOSFET needed.
 No additional latency added as found with software inversion because the inverted pulse remains at the start of the refresh period rather than being flipped to the end of the refresh period  *(bool)*.